Top

 The banks we are all switching to

-Santander was the biggest winner by some distance, with a net gain of more than 58,000 bank customers.
+Nationwide was the biggest winner, with a net gain of 22,622 bank customers.

-Whereas in the past factors like customer service or distance to the nearest branch might have been the main factors influencing switchers, these days it's all about these joining incentives.
+In the past, factors like customer service or distance to the nearest branch might have been the main factors influencing switchers, but these days it's all about these joining incentives.

 You'll regularly see companies soaring up the charts in any quarter when they have juicy bonuses on offer.